Stays7339/PeriDocs/README.md

 │
-├─ .env                      # Private, proprietary data (never commit) ├─ .gitignore                # Files and folders ignored by Git ├─ embeddings_explainer.md   # Overview created by GPT-5, who also drafted the particular wording of the code.
-├─ README.md                 # Project overview, setup, and usage
-├─ requirements.txt          # Pinned Python dependencies
+├─ .env                      # Private, proprietary data (never commit) ├─ .gitignore                # Files and folders ignored by Git ├─ README.md                 # Project overview, setup, and usage ├─ requirements.txt          # Pinned Python dependencies
-└─setup_roberta.py          # Setup file to run in terminal to be sure that the FOSS ML model is installed correctly.
+└─ setup_roberta.py          # Setup file to run in terminal to be sure that the FOSS ML model is installed correctly.

 ```